New York State Law

 S 440.50 Notice to crime victims of case disposition.

-1. Upon the request of a victim of a crime, the district attorney
+1. Upon the request of a victim of a crime, or in any event in all

-shall, within sixty days of the final disposition of the case, inform
+attorney shall, within sixty days of the final disposition of the case,

 disposition results in the commitment of the defendant to the custody of

-the department of correctional services, the notice provided to the
+indeterminate sentence, the notice provided to the crime victim shall

-crime victim shall also inform the victim of his or her right to submit
+also inform the victim of his or her right to submit a written,

-a written, audiotaped, or videotaped victim impact statement to the
+audiotaped, or videotaped victim impact statement to the department of

-state division of parole or to meet personally with a member of the
+corrections and community supervision or to meet personally with a

-state board of parole at a time and place separate from the personal
+member of the state board of parole at a time and place separate from

-interview between a member or members of the board and the inmate and
+the personal interview between a member or members of the board and the

-make such a statement, subject to procedures and limitations contained
+inmate and make such a statement, subject to procedures and limitations

-in rules of the board, both pursuant to subdivision two of section two
+contained in rules of the board, both pursuant to subdivision two of

-hundred fifty-nine-i of the executive law.
-The right of the victim under
+section two hundred fifty-nine-i of the executive law.
+The right of the

 2. As used in this section, "victim" means any person alleged or